-Here at Seep, our natural cellulose sponge and scourer made from loofah fibres is:
+Here at Seep, our natural cellulose kitchen sponge and scourer made from loofah fibres is:

 - 100% plastic-free and does not degrade into micro-plastics

-- 100% compostable and can either be composted at home in a garden or kitchen composter.
+- 100% compostable and can be composted at home in a garden or kitchen composter.
 You can even chuck them into bokashi composters and wormeries.

 Shop our compostable and plastic-free sponges right here at Seep.